 If you are a postgraduate student, join any relevant international research networks or organise a conference that would bring students from other countries to share and discuss the research you are all involved in.
 Last but not least, follow global developments in your subject by reading international journals, magazines or expert blogs.

-Go on a semester or a year abroad
+Global visits- either online as a semester exchange, or a year abroad

 Speak to your tutor and the International Office at your university about an opportunity of studying and/or working abroad for a semester or even a whole academic year.